readium/architecture/proposals/000-streamer-api.md

 On some platforms, Readium needs to import third-party dependencies, for example to parse PDF or XML documents.
 When possible, these dependencies should not be hard-coded in the toolkit, because:

 * it burdens the maintenance, in case we need to upgrade to a new version or use a different library
-* it prevents reading apps from using a more up-to-date version of a dependency, or a different one which might address specific issues
+* it prevents reading apps from using a more up-to-date version of a dependency, or use a different library

 Instead, generic interfaces should be declared in `r2-shared`, with a default implementation using the third-party dependencies chosen by Readium.
-Ideally, such third-party implementations should be isolated in their own sub-packages to avoid increasing the size of the app with unused libraries.

-Using interfaces allows to write a single unit test suite shared between all third-party dependencies, which is useful to perform benchmarking comparisons or ensure that migrating to a different library won't break the toolkit.
+Using interfaces allows to write a single unit test suite shared between all third-party implementations, which is useful to perform benchmarking comparisons or ensure that migrating to a different library won't break the toolkit.
 [Here's an example comparing Minizip and ZIPFoundation for Swift](https://github.com/readium/r2-shared-swift/blob/6542b9194429c69aea68dc0d406ea39ccf64d8f9/r2-shared-swiftTests/Toolkit/ZIP/ZIPTests.swift#L166).

 Typically, interfaces might be useful for PDF, XML, HTTP and archiving (ZIP, RAR, etc.) libraries.

 ### Customizing Parsers

-While Readium ships with sane default parser settings, some degree of configuration might be offered for reading apps.
-These settings are format-specific and thus can't live in the Streamer API itself, but the Streamer should allow an entry-point for such custom parser settings.
+While Readium ships with sane default parser settings, some degree of configuration might be offered to reading apps.
+These settings are format-specific and thus can't live in the Streamer API itself, but the Streamer should allow reading apps to set these settings one way or the other.

 ## Developer Guide